govindak-umd/CPP_Challenges/README.md

 This repository is used to solve some C++ Challenges

 Question 1.
-Find a pair with the given sum in an array
+Find pair with the given sums in an array and return them as a tuple

 ## Code Challenges: